-With student preview, instructors can experience a course exactly as students do.
+With Student Preview Mode and Edit Mode, instructors can experience a course exactly as students do.

 While in student preview mode, instructors can take tests, submit assignments and view the student My Grades area.
 Use student preview to review the course content and validate the course behaviors.